epsilam/knots-proteins/README.md

 ### Description
+This script was developed for my bachelor thesis in mathematics.

-Given a protein consisting of a single polypeptide chain available on the [Protein Data Bank](https://www.rcsb.org/), creates an H-tangle diagram of the protein and computes a polynomial invariant (single-strand Gamma) of this diagram.
+Given a protein consisting of a single polypeptide chain available on the [Protein Data Bank](https://www.rcsb.org/), this script creates an H-tangle diagram of the protein and computes a polynomial invariant (single-strand Gamma) of this diagram.

 ### Usage
 Run `main.py` with Python 3, and a Wolfram Language Script containing the data of the H-tangle diagram will be automatically generated in the same directory.
 This script may be evaluated with Mathematica to produce the Gamma polynomial of the protein.